 For a detailed read on the inner workings of wireless microphone systems, check out my article How Do Wireless Microphones Work?

-So as long the receiver is able to plug into the smartphone via the TRRS headphone jack, we can effectively connect any microphone to a smartphone.
+So as long as the receiver can plug into the smartphone via the TRRS headphone jack, we can effectively connect any microphone to a smartphone.

 Wireless Microphone Systems With TRRS Connections

-Let’s take a look at a popular example of a wireless mic systems with TRRS connectior:
+Let's take a look at a popular example of a wireless mic system with a TRRS connector: